Dates To Remember

 - Complimentary Passes For Speakers – Two complimentary pass for the event will be provided per submission.
 Travel and Stay expenses are to be borne by the speakers themselves.

-- The presentation should be on DevOps with Cloud.
-Only Cloud will not be accepted if there is no mention of DevOps
+- The presentation should be on DevSecOps.
+Only Security will not be accepted if there is no mention of DevSecOps.

-- First 10 to 12 candidates as per the score will be taken and speakers and the rest 6 to 8 will be taken as Lightning Talks unless there is specific Lightning Talk entries.
+- First 10 to 12 candidates as per the score will be taken as speakers and the rest 6 to 8 will be taken as Lightning Talks unless there is specific Lightning Talk entries.
+This numbers may vary depending on the final list.

 The event organizers and its project communities are dedicated to providing a harassment-free experience for participants at all of our events.
 The events are working conferences intended for professional networking and collaboration within the open source community.
 They exist to encourage the open exchange of ideas and expression and require an environment that recognizes the inherent worth of every person and group.
 While at these events or related ancillary or social events, any participants, including members, speakers, attendees, volunteers, sponsors, exhibitors, booth staff and anyone else, should not engage in harassment in any form.